srdtrk/cw-ica-controller/e2e/Readme.md

 ## About the tests

-The tests are currently run on wasmd `v0.40.2` and ibc-go's simd `pr-3796` which implements json encoding for interchain accounts module.
-Once this pr is merged, we will update the tests to use the latest version of ibc-go's simd.
+The tests are currently run on wasmd `v0.40.2` and ibc-go's simd `main` which implements json encoding for interchain accounts module.
+The json encoding feature has not yet been backported to any release versions of ibc-go yet, so we are using the `main` branch.